 A material reduction in the Company's liquidity could also result in the Company not being able to timely pay its leases and debts or comply with material provisions of its contractual obligations, including covenants under its financing and credit card processing agreements.
 Moreover, as a result of the Company's financing activities in response to the COVID-19 pandemic, the number of financings with respect to which such covenants and provisions apply has increased, thereby subjecting the Company to more substantial risk of cross-default and cross-acceleration in the event of breach, and additional covenants and provisions could become binding on the Company as it continues to seek additional liquidity.
 In addition, several of the Company's debt agreements contain covenants that, among other things, restrict the ability of the Company and its subsidiaries to incur additional indebtedness.
 The Company has agreements with financial institutions that process customer credit card transactions for the sale of air travel and other services.
 Under certain of the Company's credit card processing agreements, the financial institutions in certain circumstances have the right to require that the Company maintain a reserve equal to a portion of advance ticket sales that have been processed by that financial institution, but for which the Company has not yet provided the air transportation.
-Such financial institutions may require cash or other collateral reserves to be established or withholding of payments related to receivables to be collected, including if the Company does not maintain certain minimum levels of unrestricted cash, cash equivalents and short-term investments.
-In light of increased demand for refunds on their tickets, and we anticipate some level of increased demand for refunds on tickets will continue to be the case for the near future.
+Such financial institutions may require cash or other collateral reserves to be established or withholding of payments related to receivables to be collected, including if the Company has seen an increase in demand from consumers for refunds on their tickets, and we anticipate some level of the effect COVID-19 is having on demand and, in turn, capacity, the Company has seen an increase in demand for metuands on tickets will continue to be the case for the near future.
 Refunds lower our liquidity and put us at risk of triggering liquidity covenants in these processing agreements and, in doing so, could force us to post cash collateral w